joonamo/highres-miku/README.md

 # highres-miku

-Simple Python Flask and React app for scraping and displaying slightly more high-res thumbnails for Piapro's Snow Miku contest.
+Simple Python and React app for scraping and displaying slightly more high-res thumbnails for Piapro's Snow Miku contest.

 Tested to run on Dokku-host, should also work in Heroku.